The Saturday Courses

 This facility allows students to watch the lectures live.
 It also makes it possible to keep the lectures on the website after delivery, so that you can access them as often as you wish until they are removed at the end of the course.

-If you are a registered student on the Saturday Courses, you can access the lectures here with your login details.
+If you are a registered student on the Saturday Courses, you can access the lectures here using the login details that you have been provided with.

 For those who are working towards course awards, here are the essay deadlines: